UN Pact wants to reach 50% of black people in leadership positions

+Brazilian entity, in partnership with other groups, signed a letter on Friday informing that it intends to reach the goal by 2030

 Thinking about a new model of society, where racial equity is a reality, is one of the commitments of the UN Global Compact in Brazil.
-The entity, in partnership with the Movement for Racial Equity and the Pact for the Promotion of Racial Equity (Mover), signed this Friday (15) a letter to discuss strategies that promote more racial diversity within companies.
+The entity, in partnership with the Movement for Racial Equity and the Pact for the Promotion of Racial Equity (Mover), signed on Friday (September 15, 2023) a letter to discuss strategies for more racial diversity within companies.

-Tayná Leite, Senior Manager of Human Rights and Labor at the UN Global Compact in Brazil, explains the strategy adopted to mitigate the effects of racial discrimination in the corporate environment is to set up a movement in which companies assume a goal of having 50% black people in a leadership position until 2030.
-Currently, according to the Brazilian Institute of Geography and Statistics (IBGE), only 29.5% of management positions in companies are occupied by black people.
+Tayná Leite, senior manager of Human Rights and Labor at the UN Global Compact in Brazil, explains that the strategy adopted to mitigate the effects of racial discrimination in the corporate environment is to set up a movement in which companies assume a goal of having 50% people black women in leadership positions by 2030.
+Currently, according to the IBGE (Brazilian Institute of Geography and Statistics), only 29.5% of management positions in companies are held by black people.

 For the UN, the signed document marks a public position in favor of themes linked to the representation, belonging and empowerment of the black population.
 The Racial Equity Promotion Pact is currently made up of 55 signatory companies, and includes affirmative actions to improve the quality of Brazilian public education and the training of black professionals.